 Presbyopia cannot be completely prevented, but the onset may be able to be pushed out a bit with specific eye exercises and overall good health.

-Often, people decide that they either do not want to deal with glasses or don't like the perception that it seems to age them.
+Often, people decide that they either do not want to deal with glasses or do not like the perception that it seems to age them.
 Laser corrective eye surgery is a permanent fix that can offer aesthetic and visual advantages.
 There are several surgical options for treating presbyopia.

 - Monovision LASIK (laser-assisted in-situ keratomileusis): This form of LASIK uses specialized lasers to cut a small flap in the cornea that is then folded back to access the stroma underneath.
 The stroma is shaped and given more depth in one eye in order to correct for the farsightedness.
 The epithelial corneal flap is then replaced and allowed to heal on its own.With monovision LASIK, the eyes are corrected differently — one for nearsightedness and the other for farsightedness.
 It can take some time for your eyes to adjust to longer working together, and this method may not be ideal for everyone.
 LASIK is a noninvasive procedure that is safe and has a relatively quick healing time with most people being satisfied with the results.

-- PRK (photorefractive keratectomy): When the cornea is too thin for traditional LASIK, PRK can be a good option, as it doesn't require as much of the epithelial tissue.
+- PRK (photorefractive keratectomy): When the cornea is too thin for traditional LASIK, PRK can be a good option, as it does not require as much of the epithelial tissue.
 Lasers are still used to ablate the stroma, and the epithelial cornea will grow back fairly quickly on its own.

 - Corneal inlays: In contrast with LASIK and PRK, corneal inlays are actually adding to the tissue in the eyes instead of taking away.
 The journal Review of Ophthalmology publishes that corneal inlays are typically for people who have had relatively good vision most of their lives and do not wish to wear corrective reading glasses.
 This procedure places an implant into the nondominant eye — another form of monovision treatment — that still allows the other eye to maintain its distance vision.